menu

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cottonwood is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cottonwood is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Cottonwood who work in sales jobs (11.37%), office and administrative support (9.87%), and management occupations (9.66%).

-The education level of Cottonwood citizens is a little higher than the average for US cities and towns: 22.52% of adults in Cottonwood have at least a bachelor's degree.
+The population of Cottonwood overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Cottonwood, 22.52% have at least a bachelor's degree.

 The per capita income in Cottonwood in 2022 was $23,579, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $94,316 for a family of four.
 However, Cottonwood contains both very wealthy and poor people as well.